ibm-cloud-architecture/refarch-eda/docs/kafka/connect-usecase-s3.md

 - This deployment scenario will make use of the [Strimzi Operator](https://strimzi.io/docs/0.17.0/) for Kafka deployments and the custom resources it manages.
 - A minimum version of `0.17.0` is required for this scenario.
 This scenario has been explicitly validated with version `0.17.0`.
 - The simplest scenario is to deploy the Strimzi Operator to [watch all namespaces](https://strimzi.io/docs/0.17.0/#deploying-cluster-operator-to-watch-whole-cluster-deploying-co) for relevant custom resource creation and management.
+- This can be done in the OpenShift console via the **Operators > Operator Hub** page.

 **Amazon Web Services account**
 - As this scenario will make use of [AWS S3](https://aws.amazon.com/s3/), an active Amazon Web Services account is required.